schibsted/spid-tech-docs/resources/articles/endpoints.md

 ## Response formats

-Many SPiD endpoints can respond with various response formats.
+Many Schibsted account endpoints can respond with various response formats.
 The format used is determined by the URL suffix/file name extension used.
 Refer to individual endpoint API docs for information on supported formats.

 <h3 id="format-json">JSON</h3>

-[JSON](http://json.org/) is the most commonly supported response type used in SPiD.
+[JSON](http://json.org/) is the most commonly supported response type used in Schibsted account.
 It is also the default format used by most endpoints.
 To force the use of JSON, use the `.json` suffix on URLs:

 ```text